Multiplying Matrices

 const chain = scale. multiplyMatrix(rotate). multiplyMatrix(translate);

-The product of multiplying two 4×4 matrices is itself a 4×4 matrix.
-Each component of this new matrix is computed by dotting a row from the left operand matrix and a column from the right operand matrix.
-Get a visceral feel for which vectors are involved by hovering your mouse over or tapping a component in one of the right-hand side matrices in this multiplication:
+of the second matrix.
+Get a visceral feel for this operation by hovering your mouse over or tapping a component in one of the product matrices in this multiplication:

-Based on this exploration, we compose this pseuocode formula for calculating the component at row r
+We compose this pseudocode formula for calculating the component at row r

 and column c